Gas leak in steel mill kills 6 workers in southern India

-Police say a suspected carbon monoxide gas leak has killed at least six workers at a steel mill in southern India.
+A suspected carbon monoxide gas leak on Thursday killed six workers at a steel mill in southern India, police said.

-Police officer Surendra Reddy says the leak occurred on Thursday at the mill in Padipari, a town in Andhra Pradesh state.
-The gas was being used for reheating after repair work.
+The gas was being used for reheating after repair work at the mill in Padipari, a town in Andhra Pradesh state, police officer Surendra Reddy said.

 Continue Reading Below

-Reddy said the leak first killed three workers, then three others who tried to help them.
-There was no information about injuries, as the rescue work is continuing.
+The leak first killed three workers, then three others who tried to help them.
+Rescuers accounted for all the other workers.

 The Press Trust of India news agency said the mill is owned by Gerdau, a leading Brazilian steel producer.